logo-lakshmshree

 Alternatively, with a put option, if you expect the price to drop to ₹450, you can buy an option to sell the stock at ₹500.
 If the price drops, the value of your options increases, allowing you to profit from the fall.

-How Does Options Trading Work?
+Options Trading Indicators

-Top Indicators for Options Trading
+Best Indicators for Options Trading to Maximize Profits

 Using the best indicators for options trading is essential to identify trends, measure market momentum, and assess sentiment accurately.
 Tools like EMA, RSI, and PCR are popular among traders as they provide precise signals, helping you make informed trading decisions.